kitsudaiki/OpenHanami/docs/How_To/2_dashboard.md

 In the new window you can give it a name (**1**) and say that the cluster should learn data (**2**). (**3**) is deprecated and not necessary anymore.
 The type of the dataset doesn't have to be explicit specified.

-!!! note

-    That the type of the data-set has to be set manually is bad usability and will be fixed with version `0.2.0`, when the endpoint of the tasks will be changed.

 Then select the data-set in the dropdown menu (**4**) and accept again (**5**).

 ![step14](../img/dashboard/step14.png)